antonypetercep/puppettraining/README.md

 # puppettraining
-This repositories is just created as part of learning puppet
+This repositories is just created as part of learning puppet and having fun coding